WWII Beyond Darwin

 The highlight of your day is a guided tour of the No. 4 Repair and Salvage Unit (4RSU) camp which sits on private land at Pell Mell, a working cattle farm just north of Adelaide River.
 There will also be time to reflect on WWII in the Top End at Adelaide River War Cemetery before enjoying a hearty lunch (meal included).

 Further exploration of the Coomalie district includes a visit to the Batchelor Museum housing displays honouring the men who were stationed at the Civil Aerodrome which became an important base for Allied Air operations during the war.
-The final stop before returning to Darwin is Strauss Airstrip where the airplane revetments are clearly visible 75 years on.
+The final stop before returning to Darwin is Strauss Airstrip where the airplane revetments are clearly visible over 75 years on.

 City hotel pickups are provided.
 If you are staying outside of Darwin City, select one of the city hotels as your preferred pickup point.